tjira/acorn/docs/pages/codesolutions.md

 ## 2nd and 3rd Order Perturbative Corrections<!--\label{sec:mp_code_solution}-->

-The solutions provided in the Listing <!--\ref{code:mp_solution}--> below are complete implementations of the Møller--Plesset Perturbation Theory of 2nd Order and Møller--Plesset Perturbation Theory of 3rd Order correlation energies.
-The code should be appended after the Hartree--Fock implementation.
-The code calculates the Møller--Plesset Perturbation Theory of 2nd Order and Møller--Plesset Perturbation Theory of 3rd Order correlation energies and prints the results.

 <!--{id=code:mp_solution caption="Møller--Plesset Perturbation Theory of 2nd Order and Møller--Plesset Perturbation Theory of 3rd Order exercise code solution."}-->
 ```python
 # energy containers